eponsonby/ATP-Support/job-announcement-playbook/details/requirements/conditions-of-employment.md

   * Do not include this text in Qualifications — it should only appear once and only in Conditions of Employment.
 </div>
 </div>

+## Previous fields

+### Annual leave for non-federal service authorized

+We recommend this move to the [Benefits](../benefits#agency-benefits) section.

+### Declaration for federal employment

+Agencies are prohibited from collection this Declaration at the time of application unless they have an exception for approval from OPM.
+There are approvals pending but at this time no agency has this exception.
+If you feel that your agency does have this exception please communication this to us via the recruiter help email address.

+### Drug test

+This information has moved to a standard location at the end of the Requirements section named [Background checks and security clearance](../background-checks/#drug-test-required).

+### Student loan repayment incentive

+We recommend that this information be given in the [Benefits](../benefits#agency-benefits) section.

+### Security and background requirements

+This information has moved to a standard location at the end of the Requirements section named [Background checks and security clearance](../background-checks/).